-DESCRIPTION: This is a multi-purpose project that provides both a navigation channel and coastal storm risk management benefits through the periodic maintenance dredging of the navigation channel with placement of all the dredged sand westward along Gilgo Beach shoreline on Jones Island for several miles west of the inlet within the barrier island’s critical erosion areas.
+DESCRIPTION: This is a multi-purpose project that provides both a navigation channel, a minimum of 250 feet wide and to a minimum of -10 feet Mean Low Water Datum, and coastal storm risk management benefits through the periodic maintenance dredging of the navigation channel with placement of all the dredged sand westward along the Gilgo Beach shoreline on Jones Island for several miles west of the inlet within the barrier island’s critical erosion areas.
 The dredged sand placed at Gilgo Beach can then nourish the westerly beaches moving towards Jones Inlet.
 The coastal storm risk management component of this multi-purpose project is cost shared by New York State Department of Environmental Conservation.
 The navigation component is not cost-shared.
 This leads to a cost sharing ratio of Federal (82.6%) and non-Federal (17.4%).
 The non-Federal component is shared 50/50 between New York State Department of Environmental Conservation and Suffolk County.

-COMMERCE: Although it does not have any commercial navigation transitting this asset, the inlet is the homeport to USCG station Fire Island, has a fleet of 35 commercial charter boats, and state park marina.
+COMMERCE: Although it does not have any commercial navigation transiting this asset, the inlet is the homeport to USCG Station Fire Island, has a fleet of 35 commercial charter boats, and state park marina.
 Attendance to Captree boat basin nears 2 million annually.
-Heavily used recreational ocean inlet with very high shoal rate.
-State cost sharing is for beach placement.
+This asset is a heavily used recreational ocean inlet with very high shoal rate.
 The barrier beach protects Great South Bay which is a significant wildlife habitat area.
 Many threatened shorebirds nest in the Great South Bay and surrounding area.

 26 Federal Plaza

 New York, NY 10278